torbencarstens/never-have-i-ever/README.md

 # never-have-i-ever

-More or less a OpenAlcoholics/Saufautomat clone.
+More or less an OpenAlcoholics/Saufautomat clone.